penscola/Rust/README.md

 ## HashMap
 - Where vectors store values by an integer index, `HashMap` S store values by key.
 - `HashMap` keys can be booleans, integers, strings, or any other type that implements the `Eq` and `Hash` traits.

+**Requirements of HashMap key**
+Any type that implements the `Eq` and `Hash` traits can be a key in `HashMap`.
+This includes:

+- `bool` (though not very useful since there is only two possible keys)
+- `int`, `uint`, and all variations thereof
+- `String` and `&str` (tips: you can have a HashMap keyed by String and call .get() with an &str)

+Note that f32 and f64 do not implement Hash, likely because floating-point precision errors would make using them as hashmap keys horribly error-prone.